 In Orange County and Long Beach, there are only a few options of doula support provided by a team instead of solo doulas.
-We've been working as a wife-and-wife team since we began supporting parents, and we love working this way (for many reasons).
+We've been working as a wife-and-wife team since we began in 2014, and we love working this way (for many reasons).

 Working as a team not only gives us more support in our work as doulas, but it also creates a more cohesive and comprehensive experience for our clients.

 Since we are often asked about the differences between working with a doula team as opposed to a solo doula, we thought we'd highlight a few of our favorite reasons to work with a doula team.

 This is one of the biggest perks for our clients!
 When parents hire a solo doula, they run the risk of ending up with a back-up doula they've never met before should their doula fall ill or have more than one client in labor at a time.
 Sometimes that ends up totally fine!
 But... sometimes the back-up doula's style doesn't exactly match the style of the doula they hired.
 That can be difficult and nerve-wracking, especially since parents often don't know that they'll be working with a back-up doula until they call their own doula for support during labor.